 to sift through the paperwork and understand what is truly worth saving and what can be tossed or shredded.
 Additionally, many people may keep certain documents but are unsure for how long.

 In this guide, we’ll break down document retention guidelines to help keep your important documents handy in a time of need.

 There are two categories of documents; personal and estate planning documents are the most common documents to keep forever due to the need for possessing original copies.
 Let’s look at these two types of document categories you will want to keep forever.

 Personal Documents To Keep

 Some documents such as your birth certificate and social security card cannot be replaced with virtual forms; they are an integral part of your life.
-These documents legally prove you are who you say you are, they help prove that you’re a legal citizen, etc. Oftentimes, when applying for a job, getting married or applying for a driver’s license you’ll need them.
+These documents legally prove you are whom you say you are, they help prove that you’re a legal citizen, etc. Oftentimes, when applying for a job, getting married, or applying for a driver’s license you’ll need them.

-This is why many personal documents need to be kept forever and in a safe place that is easily accessible only to people who you want to have access to them.
+This is why many personal documents need to be kept forever and in a safe place that is easily accessible only to people whom you want to have access to them.
 It’s important to keep these records together so that you don’t misplace them in a time of need.

 If you’re doing something that may require one of these documents (ie. opening a bank account), make sure to put them back as soon as you’re done.
 Losing these records can actually be detrimental to your safety, and trying to replace them can be a huge and costly hassle.